MagdalenaOlak/Portfolio/README.md

   - CSS
   - PHP basics
   - UML
+  - Ability to install virtual machines to test applications in a safe, sandboxed environment.

 ## Professional Education
 2020.10 - now - University of Information Technology and Management in Rzeszów,